vmstio/docs/content/about/translation.md

 - The author of the post must have marked the language
 - The language of the post must be different than your language
-- The translation engine must be able to process the given combonation.
+- The translation engine must be able to process the given combination.

 _ex: If a user posts content in Dutch, but the post is marked as being in English and your user interface is set to English, the Mastodon interface will not offer to translate the post._